crvouga/normalizer.app/src/store/README.md

 import { useEntityStore, useEntityStoreSelector } from './store/entity-store';

 function MyComponent() {
-  const { addEntity, updateEntity, removeEntity, resetEntity } = useEntityStore();
+  const { addEntity, addManyEntities, removeEntity, resetEntity } = useEntityStore();

-  // Add a single entity
+  // Add a single entity (or update if it already exists) addEntity('artifacts', myArtifact);
-  addEntity('artifacts', myArtifact);

-  // Add multiple entities
-  addManyEntities('users', [user1, user2, user3]);
+  // Add multiple entities (or update if they already exist) addManyEntities('users', [user1, user2, user3]);

-  // Update an entity
-  updateEntity('artifacts', artifactId, { status: 'uploaded' });
+  // Note: addEntity now overrides existing entities, so you can use it for both
+  // adding new entities and updating existing ones.
+Just pass the complete entity.

   // Remove an entity
   removeEntity('artifacts', artifactId);